Neutrino spin oscillations near a black hole: Formalism

 \subsection{Motion of ultra-relativistic neutrinos in Kerr Spacetime}

 The spacetime of a spinning BH is described in Kerr metric.
-For a BH with the mass $M$ and angular momentum $J$ along the $z$-axis, the metric can be written in Boyer-Lindquist coordinates, $x^{\mu}=(t,r,\theta,\phi)$, as,
+For a BH with the mass $M$ and angular momentum $J$ along the $z$-axis, the metric can be written in Boyer\---Lindquist coordinates, $x^{\mu}=(t,r,\theta,\phi)$, as,

 where,

 Here, $r_g = 2M$ is the Schwarzschild radius and $J = a M$ where $0 < a < M$ .

 The geodesic motion of an ultra-relativistic test particle in Kerr metric has three constants of motion: the particle energy, $E$, its angular momentum, $L$, and the Carter constant, $Q$.
 Since we are considering scattering only, therefore $Q>0$.
 The trajectory of an ultra-relativistic neutrino in the presence of the gravitational field of a spinning SMBH can be written as~\cite{GraLupStr18},